 How much weight do you lose with a Tummy Tuck?

 Weight loss with a Tummy Tuck is typically only in the range of 2 to 5 pounds.
-If this seems surprising, remember that Tummy Tucks aren’t intended to be a weight-loss operation.
+If this seems surprising, remember that a Tummy Tuck is not intended to be a weight-loss operation.
 Rather, it is a shaping technique to consider after you have lost all the weight you hope to lose.
 If you are not planning any future pregnancies, and if you have been at a stable weight for 3-6 months, then the timing might be right for your Tummy Tuck.